- Published: Wednesday, 22 May 2019 17:28

 - Written by Alpenglow Lights

-Boat operators are required to have a functioning life jacket for everyone onboard, especially children.
+Every boater is required to have a functioning life jacket for everyone onboard.
 The most common injuries in water accidents are caused by drowning.
-Wearing your life jacket will considerably minimize the chances that you and your kids will drown in a water accident.
+Wearing your life jacket will considerably lower the chances that you will drown in a water accident.
 This is a must if you have children onboard.